WebAssembly/exception-handling/proposals/Exceptions.md

 such as reference counting, to perform the garbage collection in the embedder.

-To do this, WebAssembly exceptions are immutable once created, to avoid cyclic data structures that cannot be garbage collected.
+To do this, WebAssembly exceptions are immutable once created, to avoid cyclic data structures that cannot easily be reference-counted.
 It also means that exceptions can't be stored into linear memory.
-The rationale for this is twofold:
+The rationale for this is
+twofold:

 * For security.
 Loads and stores do not guarantee that the data read was of the same type as stored.
 This allows spoofing of exception references that may